MsDora, writes on moral integrity, especially for women, and encourages appreciation for the men in their lives.

 1. Show and Tell

-Tell stories featuring father in action, like driving the child to a friend’s house, watching a football game with the child, or picnicking with the family outdoors.
+Tell him a story that features Dad in action, like driving the child to a friend’s house, watching a football game with the child, or picnicking with the family outdoors.
 Recall the event as being very special.
-Show one or more articles associated with the event.
+Show one or more items associated with the event.
 It might be the shirt or cap he wore, the cup he drank from, something he asked the child to hold, or even something he said that the child wrote down.
-This will help add details to the story, and father will be impressed.
+This will help add details to the story, and Dad will be impressed.

 2. Create Acrostics

-Create poems using the letters of father’s name as the first letter of each line, or make a list of positive character qualities which begin with each letter of his name.
-Employ the best penmanship on a colored notepad, or in a tuxedo card like the one below; or type it on the computer and add an impressive page border.
+Create poems using the letters of the father’s name as the first letter of each line, or make a list of positive character qualities which begin with each letter of his name.
+Employ the best penmanship on a colored notepad or in a tuxedo card like the one below, or type it on the computer and add an impressive page border.
 It could be quite meaningful for him to see in writing what his child thinks about him.